cockroachdb/docs/v2.1/transactions.md

     )
     ~~~

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}Within a batch of statements, CockroachDB infers that the statements are not conditional on the results of previous statements, so it can retry all of them.
+Within a batch of statements, CockroachDB infers that the statements are not conditional on the results of previous statements, so it can retry all of them.
 However, if the transaction relies on conditional logic (e.g., statement 2 is executed only for some results of statement 1), and results for some statements in the transaction have already been delivered to the client (e.g., results of statement 1 have been delivered), CockroachDB cannot automatically retry statement 2 alone.
-Instead, you should write your transactions to use <a href="#client-side-intervention">client-side intervention</a>, so that the client gets to retry statement 1.{{site.data.alerts.end}}
+Instead, you should write your transactions to use [client-side intervention](#client-side-intervention), so that the client gets to retry statement 1.
+{{site.data.alerts.end}}

-### Client-Side Intervention
+### Client-side intervention

 Your application should include client-side retry handling when the statements are sent individually, such as: